HACKSSENTIAL RULES ~ CHAPTER II

 +1 or more for events that enhance the character’s reputation or social standing (or -1 for an opposite event).

-Special states (for details, see States):
+Special states (for details, see VIII.4):

 SOM influence checks, initiative order, and certain reactions as follows: